furiosa-ai/wheel_repairer/README.md

 If you encounter any issues or errors, please check the following:

-1. Ensure that patchelf is installed and accessible in your system PATH.
+1. Ensure that patchelf and readelf are installed and accessible in your system PATH.
 2. Verify that the wheel file you're trying to modify is accessible and not corrupted.
 3. Check your configuration file for any syntax errors.